Cycling74/rnbo.example.webpage/README.md

 ## Prerequisites

 In order to run this example, you'll need `node`, `npm`, and access to the command line.
-Start by installing `node` if you don't already have it.
+The `npm` binary ships with `node`, so just download and install that from their web site.

 ```
 https://nodejs.org/en/download/